William Randolph Mayfield and his wife Sarah Amanda Davis ca. 1900.

 SC Tories and Rebels

-Copyright© 2005- 2006 by Philip C. Norfleet
+Copyright© 2005- 2006 by Phil Norfleet

 All Rights Reserved.
 Published in the United States of America.
 Essays and other materials, provided at this web site, may be reproduced for nonprofit personal or educational use only.
 Any commercial use of these materials is a violation of United States copyright laws and is strictly prohibited.